Foundation model: World models

+History

+Quanta Magazine traced world models back to a 1943 publication by Kenneth Craik on mental models and the blocks world of SHRDLU in the 1960s.
+Business Insider traced world models to a 1971 paper by Jay Wright Forrester.
+A related idea of organizing world knowledge, the frame representation, was proposed by Marvin Minsky in 1974.

 In 2018, researchers David Ha and Jürgen Schmidhuber defined world models in the context of reinforcement learning: an agent with a variational autoencoder model V for representing visual observations, a recurrent neural network model M for representing memory, and a linear model C for making decisions.
 They suggested that agents trained on world models in environments that simulate reality could be applied to real world settings.

 In 2022, Yann LeCun saw a world model (defined by him as a neural network that acts as a mental model for aspects of the world that are seen as relevant) as part of a larger system of cognitive architecture – other neural networks that are analogous to different regions of the brain.
 In his view, this framework could lead to commonsense reasoning.

-Business Insider traced world models to a 1971 paper by Jay Wright Forrester.
-World models, alongside embodied AI, multi-agent models, and neuroscience models of the brain, are seen as alternatives to large language models for achieving general artificial intelligence.
-Quanta Magazine traced world models back further to a 1943 publication by Kenneth Craik on mental models and the blocks world of SHRDLU in the 1960s.
+LeCun has estimated that world models would be fully functional by the late 2020s to mid 2030s.

+Training

 World models are trained on a variety of data modalities, including text, images, audio and video, and have been applied to video generation.
+One open source dataset for world models includes 1 billion data points across multiple modalities (text, images, audio, video and point clouds), including 1 million manual annotations.